Click here for the sonnets.

 Containing some of the greatest lyric poems in English literature, Shake-speares Sonnets are not just the easy love sentiments of "Shall I compare thee to a summer's day."
-Many of the poems are bleak cries of emotional torment and spiritual exhaustion.
-They tell a story of the struggle of love and forgiveness against anguish and despair.
-It is this tragic portrait of human love that makes the sonnets immortal.
+Many are bleak cries of emotional distress and spiritual exhaustion.
+They describe the struggle of love and forgiveness against anguish and despair.
+It is this tragic portrait of human existence that makes the sonnets immortal.

 The Shakespearean SonnetThe sonnet form evolved during the high Italian Middle Ages, most famously in the vernacular lyrics of Dante Alighieri (1265-1321) and Francesco Petrarca (1304-1374).
 The form spread through Spain and France, and was skillfully refined by the French "Pléiade" poets Joachim DuBellay (1522-1560) and Pierre Ronsard (1524-1585).

 The book sized collection of sonnets, or sonnet cycle, was a familiar lyric genre at the end of the Renaissance.
-For precedents Shakespeare could look to the French sonnet cycles of Ronsard, Du Bellay, and in particular the two short but remarkable sonnets cycles of Étienne de la Boétie (1530-1563); and in English to the cycles by Philip Sydney (1554-1586) and many minor writers such as Richard Field and John Davies.
+For precedents Shakespeare could look to the French sonnet cycles of Ronsard, Du Bellay, and in particular the two short but remarkable sonnet cycles of Étienne de la Boétie (1530-1563), the close friend of essayist Michel de Montaigne; and in English to the cycles by Philip Sydney (1554-1586) and many minor writers such as Richard Field and John Davies.

 French and Italian poets favored the "Italian" sonnet form two groups of four lines, or quatrains (always rhymed a-b-b-a a-b-b-a), followed by two groups of three lines, or tercets (variously rhymed c-c-d e-e-d or c-c-d e-d-e).
 This condensed five rhyme palette (a-e) creates a sonorous music in the vowel rich Romance languages, but in English the scheme can sound contrived and monotonous, particularly in a series of sonnets on the same theme: